adlee77/liri-node-app/README.md

 4. `node liri.js do-what-it-says`

 * LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.

+*** If cloning this repo, user will need to get their own Spotify API key for full functionality.